 Galle, Sri Lanka is located in the South West of the island.
 The Dutch partly governed Sri Lanka between 1640 till 1796.
 At the time, Sri Lanka was at war with the Portuguese.
 Finally, the king of Kandy requested the Dutch to help fight the Portuguese in the battle.

 Under Dutch governance, Galle was made the administrative capital of the island.
-In 1974, the Archeological Department of Sri Lanka named Galle fort as an archeological reserve and in 1983 UNESCO inscribed it as a world cultural heritage site due to history and architecture of the buildings and fort.
+In 1974, the Archeological Department of Sri Lanka named Galle fort as an archeological reserve.
+In 1983, UNESCO inscribed it as a world cultural heritage site due to the history and architecture of the buildings and the fort.

 Examples of Dutch Colonial in Galle

 One such building is the “Groote Kerk Church”, which was first built around 1640.
 It is located a few yards from the main gate entrance into the huge fort.
 The church was built in the Doric style of that era and built in the form of a cruciform.